home-assistant/example-custom-config/custom_components/detailed_hello_world_push/README.md

-# More "Level 2" Comprehensive async Integration Example
+# More "Level 2" Comprehensive async Push Integration Example

 This example aims to show the best practice for a more complete integration using **push** with async.